ABSENTEE/EARLY VOTING HOURS for each upcoming election can be found on the ‘NEWS – Meetings & Notices’ page of our

 Voters who do not provide one of the documents above will be able to cast a provisional ballot (R.C.
 3505.181).

 For more information about registering and voting in Ohio, please access online information at www.OhioSOS.gov , or call toll-free (877) SOS-OHIO (767-6446).

 Does a POWER OF ATTORNEY work for voting at the Board of Elections?

 No, but if a voter wishes to assign someone as their Attorney in Fact, which is specifically for voting, Form #10-F must be filed with the Board of Elections in the county where the voter is registered to vote.
-Form #10-F can be printed off here or obtained at our local Board of Elections office.
+Form #10-F can be printed off here or obtained at your local Board of Elections office.

 Are Absentee Ballots counted?